 I made a few minor changes to the original recipe.
 I added a little red hot pepper, of course it is optional but for me, some spiciness was missing.
 I felt that the sweet pork along with the sweet sauce needed a touch of spiciness to balance the dish out.
 Not sure if it is authentic but this was more to satisfy my personal taste.

-Also, I served this dish with brussel sprouts in addition to the potatoes that the recipe already calls for.
+Also, I served this dish with brussel sprouts in addition to the potatoes.
 I served brussel sprouts but any other bitter green leafy vegetable like kale, lettuce would work well.
 Also, the recipe calls for 2 cups of chicken stock.
 You can do half white wine and half chicken stock if you wish.

 A few words about the pork.
 It is sweet and salty.
 According to Ancient Chinese Medicine, pork is great for the fall and the winter as it is moistening.
 In fact, pork is moistening for the lungs, kidneys, and the spleen-pancreas.
 In Europe, it is a popular meat during the cold months especially during Christmas time.